wangwwno1/Project-VIMU/README.md

   - Run `python3 plot_ttd_relplot.py` to plot Fig.7 (`Time to Detect - Gyroscope Overt Attack.pdf`).
   - All figure files are located in the script directory.
 - Reproduce Fig 8.
 (Est. Time: < 5min)
-    - Unzip `Fig.8 TTD on GPS-PV.zip` and `VIMU-FigureScripts.zip` to the same folder.
+    - Unzip `Fig.8 TTD on GPS-PV` and `VIMU-FigureScripts.zip` to the same folder.
   - Open the terminal console and navigate into the script folder with `cd './VIMU-FigureScripts'`.
     - Run `python3 preprocess_flight_logs.py '../Fig.8 TTD on GPS-PV' './figure_data/Fig.8 TTD on GPS-PV' --skip_threshold_data` to process the raw flight logs.
     - Run `python3 plot_gps_pv_attack_ttd.py` to plot the figure.